I'm an astrophysicist \& University Professor studying the formation and the evolution of the

 founding member of the university Paris-Saclay), in

-charge of Education and Public Outreach, Arts and Culture, in a
+charge of Education and Public Outreach, Arts and Culture.

 As you might see on this web site, I also like to travel, hike,